rundeck/docs/docs/learning/howto/welcome-project-starter.md

 1. Download the Source Code (.zip) file.
 1. Extract the contents to a folder on your local hard drive.

-_WARNING_: A license is required for the Process Automation Welcome Project.
-A Process Automation Trial license can be requested from here [https://www.rundeck.com/see-demo](https://www.rundeck.com/see-demo).
+_WARNING_: A license is required for the Runbook Automation Welcome Project.
+A Runbook Automation Trial license can be requested from here [https://www.rundeck.com/see-demo](https://www.rundeck.com/see-demo).

 :::